-Melanie is a scholar of digital media arts, cultures, and histories, and currently an ARC Future Fellow.
+Melanie is a scholar of digital media arts, cultures, and histories.
 She has authored chapters and articles in both traditional and interactive formats, curated exhibitions and datasets, collected popular memories, and organised the preservation of digital artefacts.
 Melanie's projects include:

-Melanie is the recipient of an ARC Future Fellowship for her project "Creative Micro-computing in Australia, 1976-1992".
+Between 2014-18, Melanie was an ARC Future Fellow.
 Between 2011-15, she was Project Leader and Chief Investigator on the ARC Linkage Project "Play It Again".
 In 2009, Melanie was the Nancy Keesing Fellow (State Library of New South Wales).

 Melanie has presented her research at many conferences nationally and internationally.
 Recent invited addresses and keynotes include: the Central and Eastern European Game Studies conference (CEEGS, Trnava, Slovak Republic, 2017); the Digital Games Research Association (DiGRA) (Melbourne 2017); the New Media Histories conference (Lodz, 2014); the First International Histories of Games conference (Montreal, 2013); the Australasian Interactive Entertainment Conference (Melbourne, 2013); and the inaugural Digital Nationz Expo (Auckland, 2013).

 Melanie is currently principal supervisor to 1 Research Higher Degree student: Marcus Schmerl (MA).